-Hello, my name is Dr Ben Kirman and I'm a Lecturer in Interactive Media in the Department of Theatre, Film and Television at the University of York in the UK, and member of the Digital Creativity Labs.
-I was formerly a Senior Lecturer in Game Design within the Lincoln Social Computing Research Centre (LiSC) at the University of Lincoln.
+Hello, I am Dr Ben Kirman and I'm a Senior Lecturer (Assoc.
+Prof) in Interactive Media in the Department of Theatre, Film, Television and Interactive Media at the University of York in the UK, and member of the Digital Creativity Labs. (he/him).

-As a believer in research through design, my work leans towards things rather than words – the projects page contains a good overview of recent work – however I have published lots of words in the fields of Human-Computer Interaction and Games Studies.
-My work, especially the weirder stuff, has often been covered by traditional media, including the BBC, New Scientist, Wired, The Guardian, TIME, Metro, the New York Times, the Lincolnshire Echo and even Your Cat magazine.
+The projects page contains a good overview of selected work – however I have published lots of words in the fields of Human-Computer Interaction and Games Studies.
+My work, especially the weirder stuff, has often been covered by traditional media, including the BBC, New Scientist, Wired, The Guardian, TIME, Metro, the New York Times, the Lincolnshire Echo and Your Cat magazine.

 I teach on the undergraduate BSc (Hons) Interactive Media at the University of York.
 This is an incredible course, with a fiercely interdisciplinary perspective, bringing design, development, and critical analysis together around interactive technology.
 I particularly love the diverse interests our students have, including programming, music, game design, filmmaking, UX, graphic design, writing, philosophy and more.
 It makes for a great community and some really fascinating and varied projects.